MahmoodHashem/Mentor-Challanges/expense-chart/README.md

 On the CSS side, I likely explored techniques for building the basic chart structure, such as:

 - Using `div` and `span` elements to represent the chart bars, labels, or other visual components.
 - Applying styles like `width`, `height`, `background-color`, `border-radius`, etc. to shape and style the chart elements.
 - Leveraging CSS positioning and layout properties to arrange the chart components properly.
+- Potentially using CSS animations or transitions to add interactivity and transitions to the chart.

 Then, on the JavaScript side, I was able to take this static chart structure and make it dynamic by:

 - Selecting the relevant chart elements using DOM manipulation methods.
-- Updating the styles of these elements programmatically, such as changing the `background ` property to reflect today report
+- Updating the styles of these elements programmatically, such as changing the `width` or `height` properties to reflect changing data.
-- Potentially hooking into user events like  hovers to trigger more advanced chart interactions.
+- Potentially hooking into user events like clicks or hovers to trigger more advanced chart interactions.
+- Using JavaScript to fetch data from source, and then updating the chart in real-time to visualize the data.

 By combining the visual power of CSS and the programmatic capabilities of JavaScript, I was able to create engaging, interactive, and data-driven charts that could be tailored to the specific needs of the project.